stat545ubc-2023/assignment-b2-Brelamb/README.md

 devtools::install_github("stat545ubc-2023/namecount")
 ```

-## Example 1
+## getNamesCount - Example 1

-This is a basic example using a basic data set:
+This is a basic example of the `getNamesCount` function from the
+**namecount** package using a basic data set:

 ``` r
 # calling the 'namecount' package